 The one we saw wasn’t quite as bad as the drug-dealing, gang-banging, Odin Lloyd-murdering kind of gator infesting the swamps of Gainesville, Florida*, but he still was socially unacceptable.
 Which triggers the old joke about how to tell the difference between an alligator and a crocodile.** Thankfully he didn’t eat a boy.

 Friday we went to the beach.

 It’s quite probable that all of our river pictures have started to look the same.
-It’s equally probable that we are at the front end of a leg that will yield a bunch of nearly-indistinguishable beach pictures.
+It’s equally probable that we’re at the front end of a leg that’ll yield a bunch of nearly-indistinguishable beach pictures.
 Regardless, after spending some time in Gulf Shores and neighboring areas of Alabama, Dana allowed that she might not mind living here.
 WAIT WHAT DID YOU JUST SAY?
 ALABAMA?
 If we owned Edvard Munch’s most famous work, this would be the place to insert it.
 But we both do agree the beaches are pretty cool.

 Since this post is replete with coincidences, here’s another one.
 Mallory’s roommate’s great-aunt and uncle—Jo and Jack—are Loopers.*** We’ve not met them, but they docked their Grand Banks trawler at the marina around the corner from The Wharf.
 Their boat’s name is Trust Your Cape.
 “Trust your cape” is a line from a Guy Clark song.
 We love Guy Clark.